 EF’s mission is to "Open the world through education."
 We believe that good education can break down barriers of language, culture and geography.

-As one of the world’s largest private education institutions with over 50 years of experience, EF has been at the forefront of innovation in English language training.
+As one of the world’s largest private education institutions with over 60 years of experience, EF has been at the forefront of innovation in language training.
 As online education and personalized learning content continues to become more sophisticated and increasingly more accessible, so is the need for students everywhere to accurately measure and assess their progress and achievements.

 With the launch of the EF SET, EF is also looking forward to more open discussions about the role of assessment in education, the future of personalized learning and the use of technology in classrooms.